 hell, with a trio of instances where the word is translated to

 pit.
-Since I want to know what the Bible has to say about hell and not a grave, I'm going to assume the KJV translators had some idea of what they were doing and focus on those specific 31 verses here.
+Since I want to know what the Bible has to say about hell and not a grave, I'm going to trust and assume the KJV translators had a good idea of what they were doing and focus on those specific 31 verses here.

 sheol.
-There is a clear distinction to be made between the grave/hell verses.
+I do believe there is a clear distinction to be made between the grave/hell verses.

 hell, my wife and I also took note of any patterns or concepts that seemed attached to the verses.
 At the end,